ercanbeyen/banking-application/README.md

 ### Details
 - Scheduled tasks run while application is running.
-- News are automatically added in chunks of size 40 at the start of the application's execution.
+- News are automatically added in batches of 40 when the application starts running.
-- Roles and permissions are added at the start of the application's execution.
+- Roles and permissions are added when the application is launched.
+- Time zones applicable to branches and ATMs are added when the application is launched.
 - Scripts inside resources/db.stored_procedure must be written into related database containers to call procedures.

 ### Tech Stack